Setting up a Custom Domain Name

 Once you have this record, you will need to do two things:

-1) Update the domain name field on your Store record within Salesforce to be the new domain name of your store, do not include https or anything else, so in this case changing it to
+1) Update the domain name field on your Store record within Salesforce to be the new domain name of your store, do not include https or anything else at the front or any trailing slash at the end.
+Also, do not include “www” as this will be automatically detected, so in this case you would set it to

 2) Log into your DNS host and create a CNAME record for www.my-company.com to point to the record given to you by support.
 It will look something like this: